Parsa-19/docs/nginx/nginx_explain.md

 systemctl enable nginx
 systemctl disable nginx
 ```
-reload just reloads the configuration while restart would restart the whole thing <br>
+reload just reloads the configuration while restart would restart the whole thing. <br>
-enable and disable are used to mange if nginx run automatically durring boot time or not.
+enable and disable are used to manage nginx to be run automatically durring boot time or not.

 ### use nginx command & signals
 ```